digital-fabric/libev_scheduler/README.md

 Also have a look at the included tests and examples.

-## Some notes on the implementation
+## The scheduler implementation

 The present gem uses [libev](http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod) to provide a performant, cross-platform fiber scheduler implementation for Ruby 3.0.
-While I intend to update the bundled libev code to the latest version, which includes an io_uring backend, it is unclear to me that this has real benefits (see below for more information).
+The bundled libev is version 4.33, which includes an (experimental) io_uring backend (more below about io_uring).

 ## Some thoughts on the Ruby fiber scheduler interface